-Some common diseases and conditions that can lead to heart failure include:
+Diseases that can lead to heart failure

 Heart Transplant at Seattle Children's

-Our Heart Failure Program is the only one in the Pacific Northwest with the depth of expertise to offer every type of therapy for heart failure.
+Our Heart Failure Program is the only one in the Pacific Northwest with the expertise to offer every type of therapy for heart failure.
 We have the medical and surgical expertise, and the latest technology, to handle the most complex cases.
 Often this means we can avoid or delay a transplant.

 We offer ABO blood group–mismatched transplants so babies do not have to wait as long for a transplant.

 Children who have had many surgeries may develop antibodies to certain human leukocyte antigens (HLAs).
-HLAs help determine whether an organ is a good match for a patient.
+HLAs help define whether an organ is a good match for a patient.
 If a child already has antibodies, they are likely to quickly attack any donor organ that contains those HLAs.

 Children who are HLA-sensitized usually wait longer than others for an acceptable organ.
 They are at higher risk for rejecting their new heart.